dobribobri/atmrad/README.md

 atmosphere.integration_method = 'boole'
 surface = SmoothWaterSurface()

-# Let the atmospheric cell has sizes 50x50x20 km.
+# Let the atmospheric cell has sizes 50x50x20 km (Ox x Oy x Oz).
-# We introduce a 3D computational grid of 300x300x500 nodes (Ox x Oy x Oz).
+# We introduce a 3D computational grid of 300x300x500 nodes.
-# We fill the cell with cumuli distributed according to the "L2" case (see Plank, 1969).
+# Then fill the cell with cumuli distributed according to the "L2" case from (Plank, 1969), see tbl.
+3
-# For the "L2" case the Plank model parameters are as follows:
+# For this case, the Plank model parameters are as follows:
 alpha = 1.44    # a parameter depending on the time of day and various local climatic conditions (km^-1) Dm = 4.026      # maximum effective cloud diameter in a population (km) dm = 0.02286    # minimum effective cloud diameter (km)